 Before starting out on your own, you may wish to "test the waters" and use your skills in a freelance capacity.
-One way to do that without registering a company is through a freelance bureau that handles the administrative end of freelance work, while you take care of the creative end.
+You can do that without registering a company through a freelance bureau that handles the administrative end of freelance work, while you take care of the creative end.

 Help getting started in Randers

 Business Randers (Erhverv Randers) is providing consultant services for entrepreneurs.
 An experienced consultant can offer you up to four hours of free counselling.
-The purpose of the counselling is to advise about the possibilities, problems, and challenges which can arise when launching a new company.
+The purpose of the counselling is to advise about the possibilities, problems and challenges that can arise when launching a new company.

 If you would like to find out more, please feel free to contact Business Randers at:

 8900 Randers C